vitoliveiras/nextjs-dashboard/README.md

 *Important:*
 It's a good practice to set the width and height of images to avoid layout shift, these should be an aspect ratio *identical* to the source image.
 These values are *not* the size image is rendered, but instead the size of the actual image file used to understanding the aspect ratio.

+## Chapter 5: Navigating Between Pages

+### Optimizing navigation

+Instead of using an HTML tag to navigate between pages, use the Link component from next/link.

+❌ Using the HTML component: the page always refreshes after a click;<br>
+✅ Using the Link component from next/link: navigate between the pages without seeing a full refresh.

+*💡 To improve the navigation experience, Next.js automatically code splits your application by route segments.
+This is different from a traditional Reat SPA, where the browser loads all your application code on the initial load.*